 6. CHRISTMAS TREE STYLES, COLOURS, & OTHER CONSIDERATIONS

-If you have not yet narrowed down the ideal Christmas tree style for you, think about what Christmas tree color you prefer.
+If you have not yet narrowed down the ideal Christmas tree style for you, think about what Christmas tree colour you prefer.
 Any traditional artificial tree that you choose will look green.
-However, even among these greens, there are different color variations - do you prefer a vibrant forest green (like the Silverado Slim), a more muted gray-green (like the Vermont White Spruce), or a deep forest green with silvery undersides (like the Fraser Fir)?
-Using our superzoom photos are excellent ways to preview the color and look of all of our trees.
+However, even among these greens, there are different colour variations - do you prefer a vibrant forest green (like the Silverado Slim), a more muted gray-green (like the Vermont White Spruce), or a deep forest green with silvery undersides (like the Fraser Fir)?
+Using our superzoom photos are excellent ways to preview the colour and look of all of our trees.

 To learn more about how easy it is to set up your new Balsam Hill Christmas tree, please visit our ASSEMBLY GUIDE.